 RRP: $330 (US) / £ (UK) | Weight: 2.72kg / 6lb | Volume: 65 + 8 L / 3667 + 488 cu in | Sizes: XS–XL | Colors: Cabernet

 We loved this pack’s unique main compartment access: the pack unzips like a duffel bag with a u-shaped zipper that lets you completely peel back the front panel.
 You can also reach gear stored in the main compartment from the top, and via the zippered sleeping bag compartment.
 The front panel is a deep zippered storage pocket with organizing sleeves inside.
 The triple-pocket lid and two spacious hip belt pockets are also excellent for storage.
 For side trips and summit pushes, you can clip the lid off and use the included webbing shoulder straps to turn it into a mini pack.
-One side pocket on the main pack unzips into a sleeve big enough to hold a liter water bottle, while tubular pockets on each side of the main compartment hold a hydration reservoir and yet more gear.
-Lash points and bungies let you expand this pack’s carry capacity even more, and allow you to strap on your trekking poles when they’re not in use.
+One side pocket on the main pack unzips into a sleeve big enough to hold a liter water bottle (make sure you check out our best hiking water bottle to find the perfect option for you!), while tubular pockets on each side of the main compartment hold a hydration reservoir and yet more gear.
+Lash points and bungies let you expand this pack’s carry capacity even more, and allow you to strap on your best trekking poles when they’re not in use.

 Once you have eaten through some of your supplies, and the pack isn’t as full as when you started, compression straps on the side, base and under the front flap tighten down the load, reducing pack volume and keeping the weight close to your back.
 A removable rain cover that stores in the lid protects the pack from the elements.